maazin/AskRocky/README.md

 - Database: Pinecone
 - Embedding Model: [BAAI/bge-small-en](https://huggingface.co/BAAI/bge-small-en)
 - Large Language Model: OpenAI API
-- Deployment: Vercel / Cyclic / AWS EC2
+- Deployment: Vercel / Cyclic

 ## Description
 - The client hosted on Vercel is a web app that allows users to ask questions and get answers from the server.